RicardoAReyes/2019-tla-lem/README.md

 Small service built around [an NPM module](https://www.npmjs.com/package/tla-mom-proto) to assist with MOM compliance.

 This basically just lists MOM verbs and has a rudementary statement sender.

+### Other "Helpers" 🛠
+Additionally, we wrote two other "helpers" used for this which aren't included here:
+- a Keycloak helper (simplified queries about who's registered in the system)
+- a CaSS helper (framework queries and an endpoint for returning a cached entire framework graph)

+These don't actually do anything not exposed by the APIs of either Keycloak or CaSS, but the desire to cache and transform their regular API results led to these services.
+Nothing here is particularly interesting, so they've been omitted.

 ### Nginx and Certbot
 Container routing and SSL generation.